 In 2014 the airport played a major role welcoming hundreds of thousands of visitors for the Commonwealth Games, the Ryder Cup, the MTV European Music Awards and a host of other major events over the past 18 months.

 The award comes at a time when passenger numbers are continuing to climb at Glasgow Airport and this year will see numbers return to pre-recession levels.
 It also follows the launch of a host of new routes throughout May and June, including Budapest, Chania, Prague and Munich.

-Amanda McMillan, managing director of Glasgow Airport, said: “To be named Scottish Airport of the Year is a fantastic achievement and it is testament to the dedication and commitment of the team we have in place.
-We have achieved a great deal of success over the course of the past 18 months in regards to regrowing passenger numbers and securing new routes, and the significant investment we have made in enhancing our facilities, coupled with the launch of our customer charter, has been a major factor in encouraging more people to fly from Glasgow Airport.”
+Amanda McMillan, managing director of Glasgow Airport, said: “To be named Scottish Airport of the Year is a fantastic achievement and it is testament to the dedication and commitment of the team.
+We have achieved a great deal of success over the course of the past 18 months and we are seeing our passenger numbers grow at an unprecedented rate.
+2014 was also a fantastic year in terms of route development, and together with the completion of our £20 million terminal investment programme, we are continuing to encourage more people to fly from Glasgow Airport.”

 The Scottish Transport Awards are supported by the Scottish Government and Transport Scotland and recognise excellence, innovation and progress across all areas of transport.